Annual Allowable Rent Increase

 Operating & Maintenance Passthroughs

 Operating and maintenance passthroughs are for increases in the landlord’s cost of operating the property.
 For the landlord to be able to pass on one of these Operating and Maintenance Passthroughs, the increased landlord expenses must exceed the annual rent increases.
 In other words, if the landlord’s expenses increased 2% and the annual increase that year is 2.2%, then the landlord would not be eligible for this passthrough.
 In determining whether or not a landlord can get an Operating and Maintenance Passthrough, the expenses are aggregated, or looked at in total.
 In other words, an increase in one area (e.g. taxes) may be offset by a decrease in another area (e.g. repairs).
 If when all is calculated the landlord can get the Operating and Maintenance Passthrough, the passthrough is only the amount over the annual increase.
 So if the annual increase is 2.2% and the landlord’s expenses go up 3.2%, the landlord could get a 1% Operating and Maintenance Passthrough.
-Operating and Maintenance Passthrough rent increases cannot exceed 7% and do become a part of the tenant’s “base rent.”
+The tenant’s rent will not increase by more than an additional 7% beyond the annual allowable increase and the increase becomes part of the base rent.
 Operating and Maintenance Passthrough increases typically only occur when the landlord has a big increase in one expense area, most commonly a new and higher mortgage.
+The tenant can request a hardship exemption.

-Tenants who do not pay for PG & E separately (i.e., it’s included in the rent), can have their rent increased when PG & E costs go up.
+Tenants who do not pay for PG & E can have their rent increased when PG & E costs go up.
 PG & E passthroughs should be part of the Operating and Maintenance Passthrough process but instead became a separate automatic passthrough when rent control was passed in 1979.
 These, too, are very unfair as tenants already pay for utility increases as part of the annual rent increase, which is based on the Consumer Price Index (CPI).
-Energy costs are typically the single, biggest component of the CPI and when gas & electricity prices go up or down the annual increases will increase or decrease dramatically.
-But landlords get to collect twice from tenants and can pass on these costs again via the PG & E passthrough.
-The Rent Board has lengthy, complicated regulations on how these passthroughs are calculated.
 Generally, if the landlord is calculating the increase based on the past 2 calendar years, the landlord must file a petition with the Rent Board before passing on the increase to tenants.
 If, however, the landlord uses an earlier “base year” (as most landlords do), they do not have to file a petition with the Rent Board but must file their calculation worksheet with the Board (and attach a copy to the tenant’s rent increase notice).
 The “base year” for calculating the increase is 2002 for any tenancies existing as of 12/31/2003 and the year preceding the move-in date for tenancies which began after December 31, 2003.
-Tenants can file a petition challenging the increase and get a hearing if they disagree with the landlord’s calculations.
+Tenants can file a petition challenging the increase and get a hearing if they disagree with the landlord’s calculations or request a hardship exemption.

 Rent Board Fee

 The Rent Board is funded by an annual fee assessed on rental units covered by rent control.
 Landlords can pass on to tenants 50% of the fee.
 As with the annual rent increase, the Rent Board Fee can be banked.
-Click here for amounts of the fee.
 Landlords can deduct the Rent Board fee from security deposit interest or bill tenants directly.
 Tenants cannot be evicted for nonpayment of the Rent Board fee.

 The SF Tenants Union is supported by your memberships and donations.
 If you find information on this web site useful, or if you want to support our work, please join or donate.
 Members get even more information via our Tenants Rights Handbook plus access to phone counseling.